davide-beltrame/Credit-Prediction-Group-Project-AI-ML-Exam/README.md

 - XGBoost

 We excluded Logistic Regression because the default model is limited to binary classification problems.
-By searching on the web, we found out that an option could have been to transform the problem into a multiple binary classification problem.
+By searching the web, we found out that an option could have been to transform the problem into a multiple binary classification problem.
 Nevertheless, we decided not to proceed in this way.
 Firstly because other more complex models would have very likely performed better and secondly because it seemed a process too long and complex.

 Furthermore, we favoured Kernel SVM over SVM because we cannot assume linearly separable data points (a necessary condition for using appropriately linear SVM).

+Finally, we excluded Random Forests because of time complexity constraints: it would take a considerably long amount of time to build a large number of trees.

+To recap what we chose:
+- **KNN** is very easy to tune and has high interpretability, moreover it performs quite well in terms of accuracy.
+Its only drawback is that its time complexity is not the lowest.
+- **Kernel SVM** is not interpretable, but it performs similarly to KNN in terms of metrics and time complexity.
+It is also easy to tune.
+- **CART** has among its advantages a very good time complexity and high interpretability, but we will see that it will not be the best performing.
+- **ANN** is, by definition, not human-interpretable, but performs very well accuracy-wise and its tuning effort is relatively minimal.
+- **XGBoost** exploits a combination of methods (CART, Random Forest, boosting) that makes it very easy to tune and very well performing, despite being quite time-consuming to execute.

 ## **3) Experimental Design**
 After building our models by calling the *sklearn* functions, we have performed the task of **hyperparameter tuning**.